ZOMG, I'm a blogger now :).

 of nice features and I'm no longer afraid to use it, now that the static

 libraries are used properly.
-The make test is still missing, but
+The make test

 I guess I can live without that for a while.